Corbin Carroll Player Props: Diamondbacks vs. Phillies

-The Arizona Diamondbacks and Corbin Carroll (.412 slugging percentage over his past 10 games, including two homers), take on starter Matt Strahm and the Philadelphia Phillies at Citizens Bank Park, Tuesday at 6:40 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll and his .576 slugging percentage over his past 10 games, battle starter Ranger Suarez and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 1:05 PM ET.

-In his last game he had a hitless performance (0-for-5) against the Phillies.
+He racked up two extra-base hits in his previous appearance (3-for-4 with two doubles and an RBI) against the Phillies.

 Corbin Carroll Game Info & Props vs. the Phillies